So you’re looking for an SEO agency with the promise of getting your website on the first page of Google.

 For example, if you sell furniture, you can easily get the top spot on Google for a keyword like “antique furniture shop singapore ang mo kio”.
 But this long obscure keyword doesn’t even have any searches on Google.
 That means no one is searching for this keyword.
 Take a look at the screenshot:

 This data is pulled from Google Keyword Planner.
-It is a free tool that provided by Google that shows you the number of searches per month for your keywords.
+It is a free tool that provided by Google that shows you the number of searches per month for your keyword research.
 So yes, you got your keyword to the top, but that keyword literally gets you ZERO new customers because nobody is typing in those long useless terms.

 Ranking for these obscure, no-searches keywords are super easy, and doesn’t require much effort on the SEO agency’s part.
 That’s how they keep the cost of your SEO packages low.
 If you want to rank for the most popular keywords, keywords that many people are searching for, then be prepared to pay around $1,200 – $2,500 per month, depending on the number of keywords you’re trying to rank and the competition you face.